piotrfijol/memory-card/README.md

 # Memory card

 Memory card game made with create-react-app
 There is a total of 12 cards.
-Every round player has to choose a card that he hasn't chosen in previous rounds.
+Each round a player has to choose a card that he hasn't chosen in previous rounds.
-When player chooses the same card twice the game restarts, and new best score (if beaten) will be set.
+When the player chooses the same card twice the game restarts, and new best score (if beaten) will be set.

 To run this app: